Andre Agassi: 2001–2003: Final Grand Slam titles

-2004–2006: Final years
+2004–2006: Final competitive years

 In 2004, Agassi began the year with a five-set loss in the semi-finals of the Australian Open to Marat Safin; the loss ended Agassi's 26-match winning streak at the event.
-He won the Masters series event in Cincinnati to bring his career total to 59 top-level singles titles and a record 17 ATP Masters Series titles, having already won seven of the nine ATP Masters tournament—all except the tournaments in Monte Carlo and Hamburg.
-At 34, he became the second-oldest singles champion in Cincinnati tournament history (the tournament began in 1899), tied with Roger Federer and surpassed only by Ken Rosewall, who won the title in 1970 at age 35.
+He won the Masters series event in Cincinnati (a then record 17th ATP Masters Series title, having won seven of the nine ATP Masters events).
+At 34, he became the second-oldest singles champion in Cincinnati tournament history (the tournament began in 1899), tied with Roger Federer and surpassed by Ken Rosewall.
+At the US Open Agassi lost to Federer in the quarter finals in five sets played in exceptionally windy conditions.
+"It was very difficult.
+It was one of the worst conditions I've played in.
+It's like playing warmup tennis and trying to keep the ball in play" said Federer afterwards.
 He finished the year ranked No. 8, one of the oldest players to finish in the top 10 since the 36-year-old Connors was No. 7 in 1988.
-At the time, Agassi also became the sixth male player during the open era to reach 800 career wins with his first-round victory over Alex Bogomolov in Countrywide Classic in Los Angeles.
+Agassi also became the sixth male player during the open era to reach 800 career wins with his first-round victory over Alex Bogomolov in Los Angeles.

 Agassi's 2005 began with a quarterfinal loss to Federer at the Australian Open.
-Agassi had several other deep runs at tournaments, but had to withdraw from several events due to injury.
+He had several other deep runs at tournaments, but had to withdraw from several events due to injury.
 He lost to Jarkko Nieminen in the first round of the French Open.
-He won his fourth title in Los Angeles and reached the final of the Rogers Cup, before falling to No. 2 Rafael Nadal.

-Agassi's 2005 was defined by an improbable run to the US Open final.
-After beating Răzvan Sabău and Ivo Karlović in straight sets and Tomáš Berdych in four sets, Agassi won three consecutive five-set matches to advance to the final.
+He won his fourth title in Los Angeles (his 60th and last top-level singles title) and reached the final of the Rogers Cup, before losing to No. 2 Rafael Nadal.
+At the US Open, Agassi won three consecutive five-set matches to advance to the final.
 The most notable of these matches was his quarterfinal victory over James Blake, where he rallied from two sets down to win in the fifth set tie-breaker.
-His other five-set victories were on Xavier Malisse in the fourth round and Robby Ginepri in the semi-finals.
-In the final, Agassi faced Federer, who was seeking his second consecutive US Open title and his sixth Grand Slam title in two years.
-Federer defeated Agassi in four sets.
-Agassi finished 2005 ranked No. 7, his 16th time in the year-end top-10 rankings, which tied Connors for the most times ranked in the top 10 at year's end.
+His other five-set victories were over Xavier Malisse in the fourth round and Robby Ginepri in the semi-finals.
+In the final, Federer defeated Agassi in four sets.
+Agassi finished 2005 ranked No. 7, his 16th time in the year-end top-10 rankings, which tied Connors for the most times ranked in the ATP top 10 at year's end.